top of page

 What I missed out on........

 Sometimes I don't always get to see and do everything I would like to, mainly due to time, weather and money constraints.
 If I were to take another trip to North Wales, I would like to see Conwy again.
-I would like to stay at the Warren and the Pale Hall Hotel, visit Llanddwyn Beach, Zip World, Betws-y-Coed, Llandudno, Angel Bay, and Llangollen.
+I would like to stay at the Warren and the visit Llanddwyn Beach, Zip World, Betws-y-Coed, Llandudno, and Angel Bay.

 The Warren